Oluwatunmiseaduwo/PassVault/README.md

 This is a secure desktop password manager built with Python and CustomTkinter.
 It allows users to generate strong passwords, stores credentials in an encrypted file and access the manager through a master password.
-This project was built as a cybersecurity portfolio project to demonstrate secure password generation with encryption, GUI development, and file handling in Python
+This project was built as a cybersecurity portfolio project to demonstrate secure password generation with encryption, GUI development, and file handling in Python.
+## Note: I am still working on this so if you receive any errors bare with me.

 ## Features